Development of Multiple Antibiotic Resistance By Opportunistic Bacterial Pathogens During Human Space Flight (BRIC-18-1) - 10.23.14

 Previous ISS Missions

-- Maintaining astronaut health during long-term spaceflight is of prime importantce to the success of exploration missions to destinations such as the Moon, near-Earth asteroids, or Mars.
+- Maintaining crew member health during long-term spaceflight is of prime importance to the success of exploration missions to destinations such as the Moon, near-Earth asteroids, or Mars.

-- The immune system weakens during Low Earth Orbit missions, rendering astronauts mores susceptible to infection.
+- The immune system weakens during Low Earth Orbit missions, rendering crew members more susceptible to infection.

 - Microgravity has been shown to increase virulence and antibiotic resistance in certain bacterial species.

-- This investigation will test the effects of microgravity of the combination treatment of RIF and TMP.
+- This investigation tests the effects of microgravity of the combination treatment of RIF and TMP antibiotics.

-The BRIC-PDFU hardware provides the capability to grow seedlings, deliver a chemical inhibitor and a separate chemical preservative in one piece of hardware without the need for a glovebox.
+The BRIC-PDFU hardware provides the capability to conduct biological experiments and deliver fluids in one self-contained piece of hardware without the need for a glovebox.
 This approach minimizes resources such as volume, mass and crew time.
+Understanding multidrug resistance in opportunistic pathogens during long-term human space flight directly benefits crew member health and the success of extended missions in both Low Earth Orbit and in interplanetary space.

-Cells will be handed over in dry statis and will be activated 7 days after docking with a TSY+10% glycerol growth medium.
-After a 7 day growth period, the BRIC canisters are stored at -95 deg.
-C in the MELFI until landing and handover.
+Cells are transferred in dry statis and are activated 7 days after docking with a TSY+10% glycerol growth medium.
+After a 7 day growth period, the BRIC canisters are stored at -95°C in the MELFI until landing and handover.
 Frozen samples are planned for return on the same SpaceX mission as launched.